aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/delimiterequationnode/_index.md

 ```

 Specifies the shape of delimiters in the delimiter object.
-[EquationDelimiterShapeType](../../com.aspose.cells/equationdelimitershapetype).
+See [EquationDelimiterShapeType](../../com.aspose.cells/equationdelimitershapetype).

 **Returns:**
 int